 One of the parody commercials from the 2012 O.S.C.A.R.S.
 (Outstanding Student-Athletes Celebrating Achievements & Recognition Showcase) features the Notre Dame rowing team and head coach Martin Stone providing their efforts for a 'green' campus.
 Cameos by Irish football players Kapron Lewis-Moore and Braxston Cave.

 Since being named head coach in October of 1997, Martin Stone has been the driving force behind Notre Dame's emergence on the national scene.
-The 2014-15 campaign will be the 17th season of varsity competition for the Irish.
+The only head coach in program history, Stone and the Irish will begin their 18th season of varsity competition in 2015-16.

 Since that inaugural season, Stone has been the individual and mentor responsible for elevating, nurturing and building a national-caliber program that has enjoyed tremendous success, prominence and respect amongst its peers.